 Commercial newsrooms are in the sales business, making money by selling to subscribers and advertisers.
 Partnerships with nonprofits are one way to increase the quality of their product while reducing or keeping flat the costs of reporting and production.

 “Newspapers are still profitable despite having lost 60 percent of revenue.
 They’ve done it by cutting back,” said media industry analyst Ken Doctor.
 “That profitability is supported in part by this developing network of nonprofit providers of low-cost or no-cost content.”

 It’s certainly one way to deal with tight budgets.

-“In our case, we provide a product for a fraction of the cost than if they had done it in-house,” said Steve Myers of The Lens, a nonprofit newsroom in New Orleans.1 Partnerships at The Lens have included local television and newspapers as well as The Nation and Weather.com.
+“In our case, we provide a product for a fraction of the cost than if they had done it in-house,” said Steve Myers of The Lens, a nonprofit newsroom in New Orleans.[ref Editor’s note: Steve Myers helped edit and direct the production of this study for API.]
+Partnerships at The Lens have included local television and newspapers as well as The Nation and Weather.com.